sunandanayab/ATM-Application/README.md

 * Follow the instructions displayed on the command prompt to perform ATM operations such as balance inquiry, cash withdrawal, and deposit.

 # License
-This project is licensed under the MIT License.
+This project is licensed under the MIT LICENSE .

 # Contact Information
 For any questions or suggestions, please contact me at nayabsunanda@gmail.com or visit my GitHub repository at your-github-repo.